Sülzbach (Sulm): Geography

 The Sülzbach arises in the north-eastern tip of the Weinsberg municipal area about one kilometer east of Wimmental on the road underpassing the A 6 between the motorway and the K 2113 at about 253 m above sea level.
 From here, the young body of water, which in Wimmental used to be called Gerbersbach, flows in a westerly direction between the two roads towards Wimmental, below the Schönenberg in the north, whose entire slope, called Dimbacher Berg, consists of vineyards, and the Kreuzberg in the south, which is wooded almost down to the left bank.

 After one kilometer, it passes the Wimmental outdoor swimming pool, where the Fuchsklinge runs down the upper slope on the right, but it does not carry any water.
 Then it enters the settlement area of Wimmental, where it turns south, almost on the western edge of the village.
 It passes under the Wimmental viaduct of the motorway, here, on the right, it is accompanied by the K 2111.
 While the forest-crowned mountains Galgenberg and Rauhberg are still close to the left, there are now flat, cultivated hills to its right.
 At the inlet of the Rauhklinge from the left, whose northeastern slope is also made up of vines, it enters the municipal area of Obersulm.

-At the Obersulm settlement site Am Goldberg, which stands at the western foot of the Rauhberg, there are two ponds on the left bank with a total area of about 16km, then the Wolfsklinge flows from the east below the southern slope of the Rauhberg, which is again dominated by vineyards.
+At the Obersulm settlement site Am Goldberg, which stands at the western foot of the Rauhberg, there are two ponds on the left bank with a total area of about 16 km, then the Wolfsklinge flows from the east below the southern slope of the Rauhberg, which is again dominated by vineyards.
 After its inlet, the floodplain – here called Deele (little valley) by the inhabitants of Sülzbach – widens to the eastern bay of the sand meadows, while to the right beyond the district road 2111 are the first settlement houses of the village of Sülzbach.
 A ditch drains the wetland from the left into the Sülzbach.

-In 2010, close to the dam on the Crailsheim–Heilbronn railway, the Sulm Water Association completed a retention basin without permanent damming with an 11.6 m high earth dam and a retention volume of up to 235,000 m³ for flood protection.
+In 2010, close to the dam on the Crailsheim–Heilbronn railway, the Sulm Water Association completed a retention basin without permanent damming with an 11.6 m high earth dam and a retention volume of up to 235,000 m^{3} for flood protection.
 After flowing through its dam and that of the railway, the stream enters the Sulm floodplain and the settlement area of Sülzbach in a curve to the southwest before the Sülzbacher Altenberg.
 The Sülzbach passes its old town center on the left and runs over a weir immediately before crossing under the district road 2112 (Staufenstraße).
 After crossing the newer commercial zone of the village on its banks, the Sülzbach flows into the Sulm from the right after a total of 3.8 km at about 183 m above sea level.